 Consulting Careers

-The opportunities for consulting as an OT are limited only by the imagination.
+The number of non-clinical OT jobs for consulting is limited only by the imagination.
 Check out some of the potential positions below.

 3. Assistive Technology Consultant

-In this related role, you can create and/or find the right existing accessibility technology for people with disabilities.
-You can work in the following areas:²
+This is one of the jobs similar to occupational therapy you might explore.
+In this role, you can develop or find accessibility technology for people with disabilities.9 You can work in the following areas:10

-- Technology for daily living or self-care: to assist people with performing daily activities, such as bathing, dressing, eating, taking medication, and communicating
+- Technology for daily living or self-care: Assist individuals with performing activities of daily living (ADLs), such as bathing, dressing, eating, taking medication and communicating

-- Technology for mobility: to help people with musculoskeletal and neurological systems disorders get around better
+- Technology for mobility: Help people with musculoskeletal and neurological systems disorders leverage smart home technology and integrate mobility-related devices

-- Technology to aid with school and work: to provide support for reading, writing, music, and art, as well as work activities that involve communication, manipulation, and mobility
+- Technology to aid with school and work: Provide support for reading, for example, through speech-to-text tools, as well as work activities that involve communication, manipulation and mobility

 4. Ergonomic Consultant

-Businesses and architects need the expertise of ergonomic consultants who know the principles of healthy seating and human-centered business design.
+Businesses and architects need the expertise of ergonomic consultants who know the principles of ergonomic seating and human-centered business design.11

-In this capacity, you’ll examine home and workplace environments, then make recommendations (and perhaps create assistive devices) to remove hazards, help people better perform their activities of daily living, and put injury prevention measures in place.
+In these types of non-clinical occupational therapy jobs, you’ll examine home and workplace environments, make recommendations, and perhaps create assistive devices to remove hazards, help people better perform their activities of daily living, and put injury prevention measures in place.9

 6. Driver Rehabilitation and Training Consultant